 Complete with a walk backstage and on-stage, when circumstances allow, the tour also takes you on a visit to the Museum as well as to the top of the seating area for a picturesque view of the Hollywood sign.
 Strolling the grounds during the day, when the Bowl is empty of concertgoers, will give you an unfettered view of the venue’s grand scale.

-On Tuesdays, Thursdays, or Fridays during the busy concert season (June to September), visitors are able to watch a rehearsal by the LA Philharmonic or Hollywood Bowl Orchestra, instead of going backstage.
+On Tuesdays, Thursdays, or Fridays during the busy concert season (June to September), visitors are able to watch a rehearsal by the Los Angeles Philharmonic or Hollywood Bowl Orchestra, instead of going backstage.
 If this is of interest, please mention it when booking your tour.

 The Hollywood Bowl Museum hosts a permanent exhibit on the history of the Bowl and features a second floor with a temporary exhibit.
-Museum guests of all ages can participate in exploring the historical and cultural context of the Hollywood Bowl, the musicians that performed there, and the Los Angeles Philharmonic.
+Museum guests of all ages can participate in exploring the historical and cultural context of the Hollywood Bowl, the musicians that performed there, and the LA Phil.

 In the event of rain, Museum and Bowl tours will be cancelled.